brendanclarke/LXR/manual/chapters/05_operation_modes.md

 b2p & Performance Bank Change & When enabled, MIDI Bank Change (CC0) loads a .prf file instead of a .kit.\\
 stg & Shift Toggle & When enabled, SHIFT works as a toggle.\\
 flb & File Background Load & Sets which files load in the background and queue change on next pattern.\\
-itp & Waveform Interpolation & Toggles Interpolating main oscillator waveforms when modulated.\\
+itp & Waveform Interpolation & Toggles interpolating between main oscillator waveforms when modulated.\\
 \end{paramtable}

 ### Follow Mode